-Finalisation of performance reviews for the Company's Executives for the 2016 financial year are currently underway.
+Finalisation of performance reviews for the Company's Executives for the 2017 financial year are currently underway.

-Performance reviews for the 2015 financial year were reported to the HR and Remuneration Committee on 16 August 2016.
-Performance reviews for the 2016 financial year are currently underway.
+Status of the performance reviews for the 2016 financial year were reported to the HR and Remuneration Committee on 30 May 2017.
+Performance reviews for the 2017 financial year are currently underway.